ianwcarlson/python-zeromq-pubsub/README.md

 - Then `docker pull ianwcarlson/python-zeromq`, which should download the built image.
 This may take a few minutes if it's your first time downloading the Ubuntu 14.04 base image.
 - To run the container you'll need mount the project root directory on your host to the /usr/local/ in the container.
 Something like `docker run --rm=true -i -t -v <path to project root>:/usr/local ianwcarlson/python-zeromq python3 /usr/local/test/testZeroMQInterface.py`.
 I like to remove the stopped container when it's done via the `--rm=true` option for development.
 Ideally you'd want to spin a multiple containers for each major process, but then I think you can only use TCP sockets instead of IPC.

 Project is still a work in process in my spare time as I'm evaluating ZeroMQ.
 I noticed a few quirks already with ZeroMQ.
-If then publisher starts spamming messages right away, then all or most are lost.
+If the publisher starts spamming messages right away, then all or most are lost.
 I think the messages won't get buffered until ZeroMQ has established a connection.
 By initially waiting a few seconds, I've been able to reliably send/receive all messages.